antoKeinanen/novarum/readme.md

 ```

 ```
-if option 1
+if selection1 option 1
-  shell echo "option 1 was selected" end
+  print "option 1 was selected"
+end
 ```